lgeek/gnu-linux-on-acer-chromebook-13/readme.md

 Prerequisites
 -------------

-Build system: install cgpt, uboot-tools, vboot-utils and Chrome OS developer keys (vboot-kernel-utils / chromeos-devkeys / etc).
+The following tools are required in the build system: install cgpt, uboot-tools, vboot-utils and Chrome OS developer keys (vboot-kernel-utils / chromeos-devkeys / etc).

+To build on a platform other than ChromeOS, in addition a cross-compilation toolchain for ARM is required.

-In Debian based systems, this corresponds to the following packages:
+In Debian based systems, these requirements correspond to the following packages:
 - `u-boot-tools`
 - `vboot-kernel-utils`
 - `device-tree-compiler`
+- `cgpt`
-- `cgpt`.
+- `gcc-arm-none-eabi`

-To build on a platform other than ChromeOS, in addition a cross-compilation toolchain for ARM is required.
-In Debian based systems this toolchain is bundled in the package `gcc-arm-none-eabi`.

 Developer mode on Chromebook
 ----------------------------